alexandermittet/TrafficPulse/README.md

 - Pep8 Standard
 - Every function must have a docstring
 - Git messages and code reviews should be written in minimal form.
-- Coming:?
-Auto pep8 and black
+- Pre-commit: Enforces PEP8 through black etc.

 ### Requirements:
 - pip freeze > requirements.txt